astronomer/airflow-guides/guides/airflow-vs-oozie.md

 tags: ["Oozie", "Competition"]
 ---

+> This guide was last updated September 2020

 We often get questions regarding the differences between [Airflow](https://airflow.apache.org/) and [Oozie](http://oozie.apache.org/).
 While we at Astronomer may be a bit biased in our knowledge, we’ve done our best to give an objective summary of the differences between two open-source frameworks for data engineering.

 # Summary